screwdriver-cd/guide/docs/user-guide/configuration/metadata.md

 ### External pipeline

-Screwdriver build can also access metadata set by an external job which triggers it.
+Screwdriver build can also access metadata from an external triggering job by adding the `--external` flag followed by the triggering job.

 Example: `sd@123:publish` -> `build1`.
 Then inside `build1`:
 ```